catberry/catberry/docs/modules/context.md

 every time when application state is changing.

 ##Environment flags
-For some situations you maybe need to determine where current code is executing.
+For some situations you maybe have to determine where current code is executing.
 There are two flags in context for this purpose: `isBrowser` and `isServer`.
 Both flags are read-only properties.

 ##Current URL path
-If you need to determine what is the current URL path then you can use `urlPath` property.
-Its value is a concatenation of `location.pathname` and `location.search` in browser and `request.url` at server.
+If you want to determine what is the current URL path then you can use `urlPath` property.
+This value is a concatenation of `location.pathname` and `location.search` in browser and `request.url` at server.

 ##Referrer
-If you need to know previous browser's page URL you can use `referrer` property.
+If you want to know previous browser's page URL you can use `referrer` property.
-But use it very carefully because at server Catberry uses `Referer` HTTP header and in browser it is just previous URL in History API.
+But use it carefully because at server Catberry uses `Referer` HTTP header and in browser it is just previous URL in History API.

 ##User agent